Death of Boko Haram's leader spells trouble for Nigeria and its neighbors | DW | 08.06.2021

 In the last dozen years, President Buhari has given priority to a massive and forceful armed response to the terrorist threat, a strategy that has had only scant success.
 Presently, "no territory is administered by the jihadist groups," Adamu admitted, noting that there was also a significant reduction in the number of direct engagements with the central government's security forces.

 "But we haven't seen the kind of success like stopping the weapon flow, stopping the funding-generation capability, arresting the leadership, or killing them," the analyst said.
-And Shekau's death at the hand of his jihadist rivals will not contribute to increasing Nigerians' confidence in an army perceived as weak, abusive, and corrupt.
+And Shekau's death while fighting his jihadist rivals will not help boost Nigerians' confidence in an army perceived as weak, abusive, and corrupt.

 Abuja does have a counter-terrorism strategy that aims to address the root causes of the conflict.
 Analyst Adamu believes that this kind of approach needs to be seriously expanded.
 "Only then will we see some success by the Nigerian government," he said.